National Association of Certified Quilt Judges

 NACQJ Publicity Table at the Show!

-Complete with a backdrop of the 2020 Certified Judge Challenge Quilts ~ "Our Cplors, My Style
+Complete with a backdrop of the 2020 Certified Judge Challenge Quilts ~ "Our Colors, My Style

 In 2022, NACQJ partnered with the Mississippi Valley Quilters Guild at their Great River Quilt Show in Davenport, Iowa.